ryhan/JS-Form-Validator/README.md

 ####Password Validation

 - "Strong" passwords require at least one character (!@#$%^&*), one digit, and a minimum of 8 characters
-- "Medium" passwords require at least on digit and a minimum of 8 characters
+- "Medium" passwords require at least one digit and a minimum of 8 characters
-- "Weak" passwords require a minimum of 6 passwords.
+- "Weak" passwords require a minimum of 6 characters.

 `JSFV-password` defaults to the strong password requirement.